malaschitz/little-golem-doc/content/en/Tournaments/_index.md

 There exists Waitting Room and is possible to invite to play some player.

+[Time control](http://localhost:1313/time/) is used in all tournaments.

 ## Championship

-The championship is more or less the main type of tournament.
+The championship is the main type of tournament on LG.
+Players are divided into groups in each league.
+There is only one group in the first league.
+In the second league there are two groups.
+In the third four, etc.

-The players are divided into groups in leagues.
-In the first league there is one group, in the second league there are two groups, and so on.
+The winner in the first league is the champion.

-Every player plays against every other player.
-The first two players from each group in the lower league advance to the higher league.
+The top two players in each group advance to the next higher league.
-Players up to fifth place stay in the same league.
+Players up to fifth stay playing in their league.

-When all games in all groups are completed, a new championship will be started on the 1st of the month.
-The minimum number of players to start the championship is 20.
+A new championship starts for each variant once a year.
+There is a start date for each variant.
+Exceptions are championships where more than 30 players are entered.
+These start immediately after the end of the previous championship.

 ## Monthly Cup